List of Mass Effect characters: Maya Brooks

-Maya Brooks is the alias of a former Cerberus operative who serves as the main antagonist of the story campaign of the Mass Effect 3 DLC Citadel; she initially presents herself to Shepard as a Systems Alliance staff analyst.
-She is also responsible for sabotaging Lazarus Station, which housed the Lazarus Project that brought Shepard back from the dead, in order to steal a dormant clone of Shepard.
-Her actions led to the sequence of events following Shepard's awakening from a coma in Mass Effect 2.
+Maya Brooks is the alias of a former Cerberus operative who serves as the main antagonist of the story campaign of the Mass Effect 3 DLC Citadel.
 She later appears in Mass Effect: Foundation, a 13-issue comic book series starring most of Shepard's squad mates in the original trilogy, which is framed as reconnaissance by Brooks as the point-of-view character, though Brooks goes by the name of "Raza" in the comic.

 Donnel Udina

 Donnel Udina first appears in the original Mass Effect as the human ambassador based in the Citadel.
 Udina is depicted as self-serving politician who has an antagonistic relationship with Shepard and their mentor David Anderson throughout the original trilogy.
-By the events of Mass Effect 3, he is the representative for humanity in the Citadel Council, regardless of the player's choice in the ending of the first game.
-Later in 3, Udina allies with Cerberus to stage a coup in a desperate attempt to overthrow his fellow Councillors as part of his plan to prioritize the liberation of planet Earth from the Reapers, but he is killed when the coup fails.

 Donnell Udina is voiced by Bill Ratner.

 The Thorian

 The Thorian, also called Species 37, is an ancient sentient fungal creature tens of thousands of years old, with unique mind-controlling and telepathic abilities, the ability to create clone duplicates of a being it has absorbed, and a massive sensory network stretching over the surface of the planet Feros.
 It releases spores into the air that infect those who inhale them, and uses pain to control the behavior of its thralls.
 In Mass Effect, the Thorian encounters Shiala, an asari and former acolyte of Matriarch Benezia who had been absorbed by the Thorian, which used clone duplicates of her as an avatar to interact with Shepard's team.
 Shiala will be set free after the Thorian is killed, and she grants Shepard the Prothean cipher which enables the mental decryption of the mental message transmitted from the Prothean beacon.
 Shepard has the choice to either spare or execute her.
+The Thorian's spores linger after its death, with a sidequest on Illium in Mass Effect 2 centering around their long-term effects on the Feros colonists, which include hive mind effects such sharing each others' heat sensations and pain.
+If Shiala was spared, her skin turned green like her clones in the first game and her biotic abilities became unstable.
+By the Reaper war in Mass Effect 3, this hive mind allowed the Feros colonists to coordinate effectively against the Reapers, allowing them (and Shiala, if she was spared) to fully evacuate the colony.